DataDog/integrations-core/nginx/README.md

       ```

-    Change the `path` parameter value based on your environment.
+    Change the `service` and `path` parameter value based on your environment.
 See the [sample conf.yaml][8] for all available configuration options.

 3. [Restart the Agent][9].